activist-org/activist/services/filescan/INTEGRATION_NOTES.md

 - You chose **filescan** as the place that quarantines: when malware is detected, filescan writes the bytes it scanned to its quarantine and notifies admin/designated recipients.
 The backend never saves the file to normal storage; on a positive result it deletes its copy and logs.
 So: filescan "deals with" the bad file (quarantine + alerts); backend wipes its artifact and stops processing.

-**5. Notifications and logging (in filescan)**
+**5. Notifications and logging (in filescan + backend)**

 - **Logging** is enabled in the filescan service: INFO for each scan request (filename, size, content_type) and response (status, malware_detected, detail, source), and WARNING/ERROR for 400/503.
 No file contents are logged; output goes to stderr (e.g. Docker container logs).
 In production, log output should be handled (e.g. aggregation, rotation, sampling, or raising the log level) so that high request volume does not produce an unbounded stream of entries.
 - **Logging and alerting** for detections: when malware (or CSAM) is detected, filescan should **log** the event in a structured way (timestamp, filename, signature/source, quarantine reference; no file contents or raw uploads) and perform any **alerting** (e.g. metrics, internal dashboards) as part of the same flow.
 - **Notifications** should be triggered when a detection occurs (so that designated recipients—site/admin operators and any other designated users, e.g. security contacts—can act on the incident).
-The backend does **not** have a built-in notification service for this; notifications are owned by the scan side.
-The notification pipeline (email, webhook, message queue, or internal dashboard) can be implemented **within filescan** or in a **separate service under the project's `services/` folder** (e.g. a dedicated notification service that filescan calls or publishes to).
-The channel and recipient list can be configuration-driven.
+When filescan gets a positive malware result, it POSTs a structured security event (including available metadata from the detection, such as filename, signature, detector, and quarantine identifier) to the backend’s internal ingestion endpoint (`POST /internal/security-events`).
+The backend is responsible for turning this event into concrete notifications (for example, via its existing SMTP/email configuration to send operator alerts), and can later fan this out to additional channels (webhooks, queues, dashboards) as needed.

 **6. Backend security event ingestion (`/internal/security-events`)**